-Adjustments can be saved to files using [Save All Adjustments].
-The files can subsequently be loaded and applied to the pictures in the current selection using [Load Adjustments].
-They can also be copied for use on other computers.
+Use [Save All Adjustments] to save all adjustments to an adjustments file.
+The file can subsequently be loaded and applied to the pictures in the current selection using [Load Adjustments].
+Adjustment files can also be copied for use on other computers.